Mabacore101/lancong-be/README.md

 - All file paths should use absolute paths when calling tools
 - The Neo4j connection is established lazily on first query

-## Contributing

-When contributing to this project:
-1. Follow PEP 8 style guidelines
-2. Add docstrings to new functions and classes
-3. Update this README if adding new features
-4. Test endpoints using the Swagger UI at `/docs`

-## License

-[Add your license information here]

-## Contact

-[Add contact information here]